IIIF/cookbook-recipes/recipe/0514-ml-usage-tags/index.md

 {
   "requiredStatement": {
   "label": { "en": [ "Regulated ML/AI Use Permitted - Attribution Required" ] },
-  "value": { "en": [ "Material related to this IIIF Manifest may be used for AI or ML training datasets, as long as Standard Attribution of source content is maintained for the ML/AI dataset.
-Original URL of source IIIF manifest must be maintained and referenced." ] }
+  "value": { "en": [ "material related to this Digital Object may be used for AI or ML training datasets, as long as Standard Attribution of source Digital Object Title and URL is maintained and referenced publicly for the ML/AI dataset." ] }
   }
 }
 ```